Boosting Shark product sales through experiential retailer touchscreens.

 Design principles

-As a UX Designer, I approached the design phase with three design principles.
+I approached the design phase with three design principles.
 Therefore, providing a rationale and strategy behind my design decisions.

 Informative